 Manhattan Beach, one of the three Beach cities in the South Bay, is an affluent town located on the Pacific Coast in southwestern Los Angeles County, California.
 The city is south of El Segundo and north of Hermosa Beach within commuting distance of Los Angeles.
-Manhatta Beach is one of the most expensive coastal towns in which to live in America, according to the most recent Fortune Magazine rankings.
+Manhattan Beach is one of the most expensive coastal towns in which to live in America, according to the most recent Fortune Magazine rankings.

 The city has a total area of 4.9 square miles.
 Manhattan Beach features 2.1 miles of ocean frontage.